FhebeJordaan/product_landing_page/README.md

 # product_landing_page
-This is a basic product landing page
+This is a basic product landing page for Free Code Academy